Tetsuya3850/React-Express-Examples/timer/README.md

-A timer app example written by React.js & React Native.
+A timer app example written by React.js & React Native

 ## Features

-* Able to time from 0s to 23h 59m 59s.
+* Time from 0s to 23h 59m 59s.
-* Custom set the time.
+* Able to custom set the time.
 Default is 5 minutes.

 ## Try it